 - A venom extractor pump

-If you are going hiking and then decide to bivvy, you will need to pack several layers of clothing.
-During the day, you can opt for the three-layer system: a breathable layer, an insulating layer and a protective layer.
-This way, you can remove your hiking jacket or your fleece during intense exertion, or put them back on quickly if the cold or bad weather arrives suddenly.
+If you are heading out on a hike and plan to bivvy, you'll need to think about several layers.
+During the day, the three-layer system works best: a breathable base layer, an insulating mid layer and a protective outer layer.
+This means you can take off your hiking jacket or fleece during intense effort, or pull them back on quickly if the cold or bad weather sets in suddenly.

-For the evening and night, you can wear dedicated sleep clothing, different from your hiking clothes.
-The best option is to choose thermal base layers to sleep in your sleeping bag.
-To keep out the cold, you must absolutely protect your extremities.
-Opt for a beanie, a neck gaiter and socks to prevent heat loss.
-To stay dry while you sleep, you can also protect your clothes in a waterproof bag.
+For evenings and nights, you can wear dedicated sleep layers, separate from your hiking clothes.
+The best option is to go for thermal base layers to sleep in your sleeping bag.
+To keep the cold at bay, it is essential to protect your extremities.
+Opt for a beanie, a neck gaiter and warm socks to prevent heat loss.
+To stay dry in bed, you can also store your clothes in a dry bag.

 Current regulations

-One final, very important point in preparing your bivvy gear: compliance with current regulations.
+One final, very important point when preparing your bivvy kit: compliance with current regulations.
 Bivvying is subject to specific rules and you cannot pitch your tent just anywhere.
-We recommend finding out in advance whether you are allowed to spend the night in a national park or protected natural area.
-Generally, it is permitted to set up camp for one night, between sunset and sunrise.
+We recommend checking in advance whether you are permitted to spend the night in a national park or protected natural area.
+As a general rule, you can set up camp for one night, between sunset and sunrise.

 Finally, regulations around campfires are very strict.
-They are mostly prohibited or restricted to designated areas, which helps prevent fires that threaten already fragile ecosystems.
-You must also remember to leave no trace of your presence, to protect the environment once again.
+They are mostly prohibited or restricted to designated areas.
+This helps prevent fires from breaking out and threatening already fragile ecosystems.
+You should also make sure to leave no trace, once again to protect the environment.

-As you will have gathered, heading out to camp cannot be improvised, and it is essential to draw up a bivvy gear list before you leave.
-This will make your nights far more enjoyable and help you avoid finding yourself in uncomfortable situations.
-Being well organised is therefore the key to an unforgettable night — one that could well mark the beginning of a long series of bivvies to come.
+As you'll have gathered, heading out camping is not something you can wing — putting together a bivvy kit checklist before you leave is essential.
+It will make your nights far more comfortable and help you avoid finding yourself in tricky situations.
+Being well organised is the key to an unforgettable night out.
+And it might just be the start of a long series of bivvies to come.

 Photos: ©Cyrille Quintard